resurfaceio/importer/README.md

 HOST: machine name for remote database
 PORT: network port for remote database

+LIMIT_MESSAGES: default is '0' (unlimited), quit after this many messages
+LIMIT_MILLIS: default is '0' (unlimited), quit after this many milliseconds
 REPEAT: default is 'no', import file until process is cancelled
-SATURATED_STOP: default is 'no', stop importing if database saturates
+SATURATED_STOP: default is 'no', quit if database is saturated
 URL: override HOST and PORT with custom URL for remote database
 ```